ritwik-deshpande/Ontology-Guided-Information-Extraction-Using-Markov-Logic-Network/Alchemy/README.md

 **Training Alchemy**

+Sentence wise Training for 1153 documents

-We have already provided a train.db.
+We have already provided a Directory TrainDB which contains train.db for each individual sentence.
 Copy them inside your alchemy-2/bin folder

 If you want to generate a custom train.db using the new results that are generated from the classifers(base_classifier_train.csv and relation_classifier_train.csv) run the init_train.py file in inside your the Project/Alchemy folder.
 State the path of your alchemy-2/bin folder as parameter to create your custom_train.db inside that folder.
 Also Mention the training files as other two parameters which will be used to create train.db file (Refer the Data Folder).
 You can also specify no of sentences to be trained on by setting the variable NO_OF_SENTENCES inside init_train.py file.
+(By default set to 1153 as per our dataset)

       	python init_train.py path_of_alchemy-2/bin base_classifier_train.csv relation_classifier_train.csv